ibm-cloud-architecture/ibm-cloud-stencils/drawio/drawio.md

 7. All groups are implemented as containers except Security Group is not a container since it can span other groups.
 Containers are advantageous in that the contents are moved/copied along with the container.
 8. All borders and lines are 2 pt to be visible with limited space - can be customized as desired.
 9. All text and lines are black to distinguish from borders and icons, and text is Helvetica 12 pt - can be customized as desired.
+10. VPC Icons include a standard version of networking icons by customer request such as load balancer, public gateway, VPN gateway, etc.  Other icons can be used if desired such as the load balancer icon under IBM / Infrastructure.

 # Upgrade Steps